AR-js-org/AR.js-Docs/docs/index.md

 ### Location Based Example

-Please follow this simple steps:
+Please follow these simple steps:

 - Create a new project with the following snippet, and change `add-your-latitude` and `add-your-longitude` with your latitude and longitude, without the `<>`.
 - Run it on a server
 - Activate GPS on your phone and navigate to the example URL
 - Look around.
-You should see the text looking at you, appearing in the requested position, even if you look around and move.
+You should see the text looking at you, appearing in the requested position, even if you look around and move the phone.

 ```html
 <!DOCTYPE html>